 Tip timing measurements using fiber optic sensors

-SEDI-ATI offers fiber optic sensors consisting of bundles of optical fibers resistant to +600 °C in order to perform tip timing measurements during engine tests.
+SEDI-ATI offers fiber optic on/off probes consisting of bundles of optical fibers resistant to +600 °C in order to perform tip timing measurements during engine tests.

 Turbine blades are critical parts of aeronautic engines.
 They are subjected to high mechanical stresses at very high temperatures.
 In the event of breakage, the integrity of the engine, or even of the aircraft, can be compromised.

 What is tip-timing?